smartergiving/irs-990-fetch/README.md

  1. `fetch.js` - Inserts individual index and filing info into MongoDB
  2. `aggregate.js` - Combines info by EIN
  3. `normalize.js` - Pulls specific information across tax year

+## Misc

+1. `utilities/` - Various scripts and Mongo queries.
+2. `experiments/` - In process experiments.
+These are often one-off items built on rainy Saturday mornings to scratch an itch, so tread carefully.

 ## Usage